About Jealousy Mawarire - Pindula, Local Knowledge

 Career

 Mawarire is the executive director and founding trustee for the Centre for Elections and Democracy in Southern Africa (CEDSA), which carries out the observation of elections.
 CEDSA was founded in February 2011.
-As a journalist, Mawarire, has worked at the Tribune, Zimbabwe Mirror and was an intern at The Sunday Mail.
-He also worked for the Zimbabwe Election Support Network as a research officer.[2]
-Mawarire is currently the spokesperson of ousted former Vice President Mujuru's political party Zimbabwe People First.[3]
+As a journalist, Mawarire, has worked at The Tribune, Daily Mirror and New Ziana.
+He also worked for the Zimbabwe Election Support Network (ZESN) as a research officer, an election observer NGO in 2007-2008 before founding the Centre for Elections & Democracy in Southern Africa (Cedsa) in 2011.[2]
+Mawarire joined politics in 2015 where he teamed up with like minded Zimbabweans to form the Zimbabwe People First (ZimPF) led by former Vice President, Joice Mujuru where he was the party's founding Spokesperson.[3]

-On April 6, 2017 he announced that he had tendered his resignition from the National People's Party following a nasty brawl with Joice Mujuru's spokesperson Gift Nyandoro.
+Mawarire left ZimPF (then rebranded as National People's Party, NPP) in April 2017.
+He then teamed up with fellow Zimbabweans in December 2017 to form the National Patriotic Front (NPF) after the military coup in November 2017 and became the party's founding spokesperson, a position he holds until now.

 Constitutional Court Application